thomasgermain/vr900-connector/README.md

 For now, the connector is ony able to read data from the system (but it's planned to be able to alter system as well), it only handles only one heating system (one serial number).
 I cannot test more than that since I only have heating system at home.

+## Legal Disclaimer
+This software is not affiliated with Vaillant and the developers take no legal responsibility for the functionality or security of your vaillant devices

 ## Install
 ```bash
 [sudo] pip install vr900-connector